A few years ago, Jeff Whiting, a choreographer and director, was working on a show for Disney in Hong Kong. Work was progressing at a snail's pace.

 "I kept looking for software to do it," he said.
 "I thought surely somebody must have it."
 But such a program wasn't to be found.

+So, Whiting decided to create the software himself.
+He called the result Stage Write, an app which makes documenting stage blocking and choreography a fast, fluid, clinical and permanent affair.
 "Part of me wondered if I should do it," he explained.
 "Is it a big enough market to make it worth doing?
 I knew 20 people who wanted it.
 But was that the only 20 people who wanted it?"

 He didn't have to worry.
 Stage Write, which was launched in early 2012, is fast on its way to becoming a permanent and indispensable implement in the choreographer's toolkit.
 Seventeen Broadway shows currently employ it, including Newsies, Mamma Mia!, The Book of Mormon and Big Fish.
 Stage Write is also being used at Disney World, Universal Studios, Cirque du Soleil and on two cruise lines.

 "It's one of those things that people in our business jump on," said Stroman, who has used Stage Write on every show since Young Frankenstein, including her current project, the musical Bullets Over Broadway.
 It's one of those rare advancements that seems so obvious an idea in retrospect that one wonders why it didn't happen before now.
 Or, as Stroman put it, "Why did we wait so long?"

 Apple was impressed enough that they decided to make a documentary about Whiting, selecting Stage Write as one of the five apps they showcase each year with such films.